 “Chapter 9 focuses on the “new normal”, which for Carolyn now means learning to live with her diagnosis of coronary microvascular disease.
 Along with this is crushing fatigue, angina, shortness of breath, inability to continue her career, and a membership in the chronic disease club.
 She discusses the emotional shift that one needs to make as a survivor who’s trying to face each day with a sense of resilience instead of despair.
 She again provides helpful lists including profound life learnings from her diagnoses, humour and heart disease, before sharing her own contrary take on the popular concept of a Bucket List.
 She concludes the chapter by explaining what she’s learned from her own chronic illness about how to develop self-compassion.

 “The final chapter, Chapter 10, is Carolyn’s pitch for the possibility of “making peace” with the organ that you may have initially blamed for letting you down, and warns how one can become consumed negatively by a traumatic experience with heart disease.
-She suggests that if you find yourself in this place, you should reach out for a specialized professional who understands the realities of living with chronic disease and can relate to what you may be experiencing.
+She suggests that if you find yourself in this place, you should reach out to a specialized professional who understands the realities of living with chronic disease and can relate to what you may be experiencing.
 Carolyn encourages the reader to remember that if you did survive a serious cardiac event, it’s largely thanks to your precious little heart.
 If your heart wasn’t functioning or did not have capacity to function, you would not be here now.

 “Carolyn’s book concludes with a list of helpful books and online resources that a woman with heart disease should consider.
 It also provides an impressive glossary of complicated cardiology terms by creating user-friendly, jargon-free translations for heart patients and their caregivers.